 Principal Investigator (PI) Eligibility.
 The PI must 1) have a faculty-level appointment with a minimum of 0.5 FTE support at a participating CTR-IN Institution; 2) be eligible to submit extramural grant applications from their institution as a PI; and 3) have an established community partnership that is focused on the pilot project topic.
 The PI must devote at least 20% effort (2.4 person months) to the project.
 Prior CTR-IN awardees are eligible to apply, but they must be in good standing (i.e., submission of requested progress reports and updates).
-Per IDeA program policy, an awardee may not concurrently receive funding for their research program through other IDeA mechanisms (e.g., CTR, COBRE or INBRE).
+Per IDeA program policy, an awardee may not concurrently receive funding for their research project through other IDeA mechanisms (e.g., CTR, COBRE or INBRE).

-Direct Costs: \$60,000
+Direct Costs: up to \$90,000 (depending on the availability of funds)